Welcome to Duke!

 - Have lunch with students and faculty

-- Learn about Duke Engineering Management's robust professional student and career services
+- Learn about Duke Engineering's robust professional student and career services

 Can’t attend a campus visit?
 We’ll bring Duke to you!